gyulamad/autobuild/README.md

 *   `--run` or `-x`: Run the executable after building.
 If this flag is present, the compiled executable will be run after a successful build.
 *   `--run-args` or `-xargs`: Arguments to pass to the executable when running.
 Specifies arguments to be passed to the executable when it is run.
 *   `--shared` or `-s`: Build a shared library.
 If this flag is present, the tool will build a shared library instead of an executable.
 *   `--verbose` or `-v`: Enable verbose output.
 If this flag is present, the tool will print more detailed information about the compilation process.
+In test mode will show more on the executed tests.

 #### Running Tests